 More specifically, items can be tagged during the diligence process for integration.

-Planning for integration during due diligence and taking a more Agile approach can make for faster and more successful integrations.
+Planning for integration during due diligence process and taking a more Agile approach can make for faster and more successful integrations.
 After all, deal-making is all about maximizing value.